AkiniKites/AloysAdjustments/README.md

 ## Usage
 - Make sure the game is not running.
 - Make the desired changes and click `Install Pack`.
-This will copy the patch file to the game folder.
+This will copy the mod file to the game folder.
 - Play Horizon Zero Dawn.

-### Plugins
+## New Game Patch Fixes
+- After a new Horizon Zero Dawn patch use the `Clear Cache` button in the `Settings` tab and reinstall the mod using `Install Pack`
+- If too many things have changed it may be nessesary to delete the old mod file using `Delete Pack` from the `Settings` tab
+- [See the troubleshooting section below](#Troubleshooting) if there are still issues

+## Mods
 #### Outfits (Swaping character and outfit models)
 Select the outfit(s) you want to modify from the right `Outfits` list.
 Check-off the new model for the outfit(s) on the left `Model Mapping` list.